Meet The EPIC Team

 C.Psychol. – Senior Educational Psychologist

 Mel is a highly experienced Educational Psychologist.
-She has worked for twenty years with children and young people between the ages of 0-25 supporting a wide range of Special Educational Needs and Disabilities.
+She has worked for over twenty years with children and young people between the ages of 0-25 supporting a wide range of Special Educational Needs and Disabilities.
 Working with local authorities as an Educational Psychologist and Specialist Senior; she has also worked at Loughborough University before joining EPIC on a permanent basis.
 Mel is committed to identifying solutions for individual needs; overcoming barriers and enabling achievement.
-She specialises in autism and sensory needs as well as having expertise in learning needs (dyslexia and general learning) and key interests in attachment and relationships and mental health.
+She specialises in autism and sensory needs as well as having key interests in attachment and relationships and mental health.
+Mel Has expertise in delivering person-centred integrative psycho-therapy incorporating CBT, Narrative Therapy and Solution Focus Brief Therapy.

 Educational Psychologist